INSIDE: Take a sneak peek at our favourite of the Paris Playgrounds in the city – Terrain D’aventures.

 My inner child was crushed!

 But Jack and I kept an eye on Ned’s adventuring while playing on the Paris playgrounds for toddlers, located on the other side of the fence next door.

 Not quite the same, but a lovely spot to interact with local families in any case.

 Kids in Paris will LOVE it here!

-Do make a beeline for this playground in amongst your wanderings on the Right Bank.
+Do make a beeline for this dual playground in amongst your wanderings on the Right Bank.

-It’s only about a 5-10 minute walk from the Louvre, and is surrounded by magnificent Parisian architecture so while the kids play, you can dream of Parisian lifestyles and what it would be like to live in one of these grand apartments.
+So while the kids play, you can dream of Parisian lifestyles and what it would be like to live in one of these grand apartments!

-The Inside Scoop – Jardin Nelson Mandela Playground
+THE INSIDE SCOOP: Jardin Nelson Mandela Playground Paris

 Address: The Terrain d’aventures can be found at 32 rue Berger 75001 Paris.
 (Google pin: Jardin Nelson Mandela, 75001 Paris, France)